-Whether you’re buying a new home or you already own a house (or rent an apartment!), there are home essentials that everyone should have.
+Whether you’re looking to buy a house or you already own a house (or rent an apartment!), there are home essentials that everyone should have.
 I call these the “home necessities.”

 Here’s why: one day I had opened the cabinet underneath the kitchen sink for a refill of dish liquid, and what do I see?